• Technologies

 Randy Tucker

 Randy Tucker is a Senior Marketing Manager for Lumen in Solutions Marketing.
 He supports the company’s strategy to deliver integrated hybrid cloud, edge and IT solutions for the digital business.
 Mr. Tucker has over 20 years of marketing management and messaging experience in the telecom industry.
-He has a MS Degree in Telecom from the University of Colorado, Boulder and a MBA in International Finance from Pace University, New York City.
+He has a M.S.
+Degree in Telecom from the University of Colorado, Boulder and an MBA in International Finance from Pace University, New York City.

 Trending Now